 Another important factor in the distance a two-way radio will communicate is its power output.
 This power output is measured in watts.
 You've likely heard an FM radio station say they are broadcasting at 50,000 or 100,000 watts.
 Well, a handheld business-type two-way radio usually broadcasts at 1-5 watts.
 A vehicle mobile radio may broadcast anywhere from 5 to 100 watts.
 The more watts a radio has, the farther it can transmit.

 Why is this?
 When water moves through a pipe it loses pressure along the way.
-When electricity flows along a wire it loses current.
+When electricity flows along a wire it loses power.
 When an object is rolling, it will eventually stop rolling due to friction.
 Radio waves operate by the same laws of physics as everything else so there will be signal loss along the way.
-But if you apply more water pressure, more electrical current, or get the rolling object moving faster, you'll get more distance out of all of them.
-The same is true for a radio signal.
 Increasing the power in watts at the source helps overcome any "resistance" along the way.

 Keep in mind that for battery-powered handheld radios more watts is not always a good thing.
 The higher the wattage, the quicker your batteries run down.